Stanley F. Reed (1884–1980) was an Associate Justice of the United States Supreme Court who served from 1938 until his retirement in 1957.

 He earned admission to the Kentucky bar in 1910 and practiced law in Maysville.
 He began his political career with two terms in the Kentucky General Assembly before serving his country in World War I. After the war, Reed returned to private practice and achieved significant success as a corporate lawyer.

 President Herbert Hoover appointed him general counsel of the Federal Farm Board in 1929.
 A few years later, he headed up the Reconstruction Finance Corporation.
-President Franklin Roosevelt then appointed Reed as U.S. Solicitor General in 1935.
+President Franklin D. Roosevelt then appointed Reed as U.S. Solicitor General in 1935.
 He served in that capacity until Roosevelt nominated him to the Supreme Court.

 Justice Reed often sided with government in free-speech cases